tedtanaka/accessLlamaModelOnHuggingFace/README.md

 # accessLlamaModelOnHuggingFace
 This project tests accessing a Llama model on Hugging Face using an API key, since there are multiple (confusing) steps for successful authentication.
-A Windows CMD shell should not be used, since it does not support symbolic links, and will cause multiple copies of the very large (20GB) files to be downloaded.
-Instead, use WSL (Windows Subsystem for Linux).

-To run in a Codespace (Linux) or WSL window:
+To run in a Codespace (Linux):
 * python -m venv venv
 * source venv/bin/activate
 * pip install -r requirements.txt
-* update the .env file with your Hugging Face api key
+* if desired, update the .env file with your Hugging Face api key, else use the one already in the Codespace secret
-  TBD: use the hugging face cli to login and enter API key
 * python HuggingFace.py

 I do not recommend running this in Windows, as it takes a long time to download the needed files, and it locks up Windows.